Remembrance Reflection 2025

 presents us with a great opportunity to go back to the

 very basics of prayer.
-So this week, let us re-focus on
+So this week, let us re-focus on the

-for the 5 week Lenten Course “We dare to Say”
+5 week Lenten Course “We dare to Say”

 Over the coming weeks and months, we will provide